 Similar to “remote,” the cloud is something which allows for work outside the confines of your organization’s office.
 “Cloud” can refer to a location, i.e. storing data in the cloud for remote access, or it could be used to describe something, like cloud-based software.
 In either case, cloud technology, or cloud computing, is a means to an end, usually to improve the accessibility of resources like data, software, and in some cases hardware.

 Even if all of this sounds a bit confusing, don’t worry; Twintel is here to answer any questions that you may have about technology.
-To learn more, reach out to us at 888-428-0599.
+To learn more, reach out to us at 888-428-0599 or schedule a meeting.